hauntd/youdate-docs/docs/upgrade.md

 #### Upgrade to 1.9

 1. Follow the upgrade procedure described above.
-Then you need to import additional SQL dump, using any preferred MySQL client (phpMyAdmin, HeidiSQL, Sequel Pro or any other).
+Then you need to import additional SQL dump files (phpMyAdmin, HeidiSQL, Sequel Pro or any other, that support SQL import).

-Files to import: `Source/countries.sql`, `Source/geodata.sql`.
+Files to import:
+    * `Source/countries.sql`
+    * `Source/geodata.sql`
 2. Add this line to your `.env` config file:

 ```